Plane (film): Reaction in the Philippines

 Filipino actor and senator Robin Padilla condemned the film's portrayal of the Philippines, pointing out how the film depicted Jolo as being run by separatists and militia, and the Philippine Army as "cowards".
 In real life, the Jihadist group Abu Sayyaf established their base of operations in Jolo but were not able to push out the Philippine Government's authority in the island.
 Their presence has also declined significantly since their peak in the 2000s.
 Padilla's criticism was supported by fellow senator Ronald dela Rosa and Senate President Migz Zubiri, who argued the film could damage the country's tourism.
 Meanwhile, the Directors' Guild of the Philippines opposed the proposed ban, saying that it constituted censorship, and argued that the ban could set a precedent on the freedom of artistic expression of any depiction of the country.
 They also argued that the film was not a reliable commentary on the country's affairs, stating that Plane was just "mindless B-movie entertainment".

 In response, the Movie and Television Review and Classification Board (MTRCB) of the Philippines stated that it would re-evaluate the film and launch talks with the film's producers and local distributors.
 On February 23 Pioneer Films, the distributor of the film, voluntarily pulled out the film from "public exhibition" in a letter to the MTRCB, saying that they intend to submit a "new version of the film for appropriate review and classification."

-Sequel
+Cancelled sequel

-In February 2023, it was announced Colter will reprise his role as Louis Gaspare for a sequel titled Ship.
-Richet returns as an executive producer with MadRiver Pictures, Di Bonaventura Pictures and G-BASE Productions also re-teaming.
-While Butler will not star, he may make a cameo appearance.
+In February 2023, it was announced Colter would reprise his role as Louis Gaspare for a sequel titled Ship, with Richet returning as an executive producer.
+Production companies MadRiver Pictures, Di Bonaventura Pictures and G-BASE Productions were also signed on to the project.
+While Butler was not attached to star, a cameo appearance was possible.

+In February 2026, Colter stated that Butler had exited the film two weeks before filming was expected to begin, effectively causing its cancellation.